 On the other hand, there are literally TONs of concepts and skills you won’t need with MeshCAM:

 - You don’t need to understand when and how to use a zillion different toolpath types.
-Our Toolpath overview page literally has 22 different types listed, and the better CAM packages can do them all.
+Our Toolpath overview page literally has many different types listed, and the better CAM packages can do them all.
 The trouble is, that’s a lot to learn just to understand when to use each one let alone how to set each one up.
 MeshCAM limits that to just a few and helps you determine which ones to use.

 - Telling the CAM where on the CAD drawing to put the toolpath.
 This is a complex and often frustrating process for beginners to master.
 Establishing coordinate systems, origins, and designating different features to your CAM software is a hassle.
 Yes, it gives you ultimate control over what happens, but there’s no middle ground for beginners.
 With MeshCAM, it takes the CAD drawing as a hole and figures out how to deal with it.
 You answer a bare minimum of questions to get it going.

 - Tool Libraries, Style Sheets, and more.
 Fancy CAM has fancy power user features.
 In many cases, they make you use them whether or not you need them.
 MeshCAM has thrown away most of this in the interests of simplicity.
 That means you get g-code for simple jobs done a LOT faster.